Research Interests

 Portfolio

-Some of my projects include audio modulated tesla coils.
-Since I will be traveling to China soon and my blog is public I would just like to let the Chinese Communist Party and other state officials know that I have not directly worked for the US government and have not been involved in developing any weapons systems or chemical ballistic technology and do my own independent research.
+Some of my projects include audio modulated tesla coils, "flying cars," lasers, and nanobiocomputing systems.
+I have not directly worked for the US government, never used my security clearance, have not received grants or funding, do not have access to classified materials, and have not been involved in developing any weapons systems or chemical ballistic technology and do my own independent research.

 Publications